All Episodes

 When we have a Chihuahua come in, I want to throw a muzzle on it.

-I understand all of those things that they look like they're gonna die of a nervous breakdown.
+Those things that look like they're going to die of a nervous breakdown.

 They have the very same temperament as pit bulls, which is territorial and aggressive.

-So you're you're gonna say the pit bull becomes what it becomes because of the owners.
+So you're going to say the pit bull becomes what it becomes because of the owners.

 Well, all dogs do.